 Hedgehog Care Information

-Where to Buy Your Hedgehog & Supplies You’ll Need
+Where to Buy a Hedgehog & Supplies You’ll Need

-As you continue your research and become more comfortable with hedgehog care requirements, you may want to start investigating purchasing and preparing for your hedgehog.
+As you continue your research and become more comfortable with hedgehog care requirements, you may want to start investigating purchasing and preparing for them.

-Take a look through our guide on where to buy a hedgehog, here, and learn about the questions to ask hedgehog breeders and pet stores in order to help you choose the right breeder and hedgehog.
+Take a look through our guide on where to buy a hedgehog, here, and learn about the questions to ask hedgehog breeders and pet stores in order to help you choose the right place.

 Thank you, Charlotte Hu Photography, for the hedgehog photo featured above!